frames

 canvas float frames

 I’ve partnered with a local woodworker to make custom wood float frames available to purchase alongside your stretched canvas prints.
-While a frame isn’t necessary, they’re gorgeous and really finish off and elevate the artwork. :)
+While a frame isn’t necessary, they’re gorgeous and really finish off and elevate the artwork.

-Choose a print from the print shop and add it to your cart.
+To order, choose a print from the print shop and add it to your cart.
 Canvas float frames are offered exclusively for stretched canvas prints only in all sizes, including diptychs (sets of 2), and triptychs (sets of 3).

-Choose a frame style below and select the size that corresponds to the canvas print that you selected in step 1.
+Choose a frame and select the size that corresponds to the canvas print that you selected in step 1.
 If you ordered a diptych, make sure to bump up your frame quantity to 2.
 If you ordered a triptych, bump it to 3!

 ready-made frames